 You - the child - must be under 18;

 You must not be married or living in a civil partnership;

 You must not be living an independent life - i.e. the child must be dependent on its parents;

 You must be financially supported without recourse to public funds

-In some exceptional circumstances, it is possible to apply for a child visa for children over 18.
+In some exceptional circumstances, it is possible to apply for a child visa for children over 18, such as a mentally or physically disabled child.
 In addition, if the parent is an EEA/EU national, the age limit for children is 21 years and the application can made from inside or outside the UK.
-Note too that this visa category also applies to adopted children.
+This visa category also applies to adopted children.
 In this case, adoption arrangements should be fulfilled inside the UK, with additional paperwork needed as part of the application.

-A number of financial requirements need to be fulfilled by the parent in other to apply for a UK child visa.
-Parents must be able to prove that they have enough funds to support themselves and their child.
-Currently, parents need to prove that they have an income of at least £18,600 per year, plus £3,800 for the first child.
-If the parent is looking to bring more non-EU children to the UK, they will need additional funds to support them; £2,400 for each additional child.
+If the parent holds indefinite leave to remain or British Citizenship, then the parent must be able to prove that they will be able to maintain and accommodate the child without recourse to public funds.
+If the parent is a fiance, unmarried parent or spouse of a British national or a person with Indefinite Leave to Remain the parents need to prove that they have an income of at least £18,600 per year, plus £3,800 for the first child - as the application will be considered under Appendix FM of the Immigration Rules.
+If the parent is looking to bring more than one non-EU children to the UK, they will need additional funds to support them; £2,400 for each additional child.

 As with many other visa applications, a number of documents need to be submitted as part of your child settlement visa.
 These include: